Defending Those Who Are Accused Of Burglary Or Theft

 People who are charged with theft or burglary need to create a strong defense to protect their future.
 These charges carry severe penalties, including time in prison and steep fines.
 The criminal defense attorneys at Margaret Gettle Washburn, P.C., can help you protect your future and civil rights if you are charged with either of these crimes.

 Our Lawrenceville office represents clients in Atlanta and the surrounding communities who have been charged with a crime.
 Attorney Margaret Gettle Washburn is a former prosecutor who has a comprehensive knowledge of Georgia criminal law.
-You can get answers to your questions at a free consultation at our office.
-Call us now at 770-676-1191 to schedule your free consultation.
+You can get answers to your questions for consultation at our office.
+Call us now at 770-637-8695 to schedule your consultation.

 Understanding The Difference Between Theft And Burglary